ShashaankV/metal2splitscreen/README.md

 # Split screen for iOS using Metal 2 (and Swift)
-[repo in process, cleaning up and posting code soon]

 Basic Swift app using Metal 2 for producing an iOS split screen by using <b>two viewports</b>.
 Metal is Apple's replacement for OpenGL.
 This code produces two viewports for rendering two halves of the screen.
 <br>